 APPLYING GSOC CONTRIBUTORS MUST FILL OUT A Google APPLICATION

-Potential Contributors:
+Potential Contributors

 - Read through all the material on this page.

 - Talk to us on Discord or the RTEMS Users Forum.
 The best place to find answers to common questions is the Users Forum!
 You can also use the #gsoc channel on our Discord.
+You can usually expect a response in a day or two.

 - Pick a project from the list below.
 This is by no means an all-inclusive list and we are open to suggestions.
 Submissions of ports to new architectures, new BSPs, new device drivers, and test improvements are always welcomed.
 Mentors can be reached on Discord.